 Some employers contest workers' compensation claims.
 An experienced attorney can help you gather supporting evidence to prove that the injury occurred in the workplace and has left you unable to perform your duties.
 And if the claim is denied, an attorney can effectively make your case in all appeals and hearings.

 Insurance companies and administrators look at workers' compensation claims in terms of dollars and cents.
 They want to pay as little as possible on the claim and make it go away.
 Because the law allows an employer to choose which doctor you see, you may be sent to a doctor who is likely to minimize the extent of your injury.
 If you need further medical care, you're on your own.

-The Law Office of Robert A. McLaughlin will fight to make sure you get the medical care and therapy you need to make as full a recovery as possible.
+Our attorney will fight to make sure you get the medical care and therapy you need to make as full a recovery as possible.
 We can direct you to a doctor who can give you an unbiased second opinion, and use that information to contest the initial findings.
 We will collect all the documentation and evidence we need to prove your medical needs.

 We have many years of experience in dealing with medical care related to workers' compensation cases.
 We know how to get a successful resolution for our clients.
 If you've been injured in a workplace accident, contact us to learn how we can get you medical care you need.

 Unfortunately, yes.
 But you can request what is known as an independent medical review of the decision.
 Attorney Robert McLaughlin can help you with the IMR if you can't get the treatment you need.
 Please get in touch with us today for a free consultation.
 We also invite you to see our blog post that further explores this medical treatment question.